tabiosg/brushless-test/README.md

 - [ ] Research why we need async (can we just do make_position).
 If we need it, then we change code
 - [ ] Publish state data
 - [ ] Try to get influenced from some tested code that was made [here](https://github.com/tabiosg/mrover-workspace/tree/moteus_test_august_22)
+- [ ] Need to really think hard about how the code should be